Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Evaluation

 \subsection{System Comparison}

-We present a comparative analysis of human tracking and fall detection approaches in Table \ref{tab: System Comparison}.
-Although wearables \cite{kumar2019wearable} and camera-based \cite{de2017home} methods demonstrate high accuracy in fall detection, they encounter challenges related to inconveniences in deployment and severe privacy issues, respectively.
+We present a comparative analysis of human tracking and fall detection approaches in Table~\ref{tab: System Comparison}.
+Although wearables~\cite{kumar2019wearable}, and the camera-based~\cite{de2017home} methods demonstrated high accuracy in fall detection, they encountered challenges related to inconveniences in deployment and severe privacy issues.
 In contrast, mmWave radar solutions do not experience these issues.
-Approaches from \cite{yu2022noninvasive, yao2022fall} achieve over 97\% accuracy in fall detection, but they lack support for human tracking and for scenarios involving multiple individuals.
-Particularly, the method proposed in \cite{yao2022fall} considers various real-life cases but falls short in real-time processing, a critical aspect for fall detection.
+Approaches from~\cite{yu2022noninvasive, yao2022fall, rezaei2023unobtrusive} achieved over 92\% in accuracy in fall detection, but they lack support for human tracking and for scenarios involving multiple individuals.
+In particular, the methods proposed in~\cite{yao2022fall, rezaei2023unobtrusive} consider various real-life cases, but both fall short in real-time processing, a critical aspect for fall detection. {Furthermore}, due to the usage of neural networks, which require a GPU to accelerate the computation, the approaches from~\cite{yu2022noninvasive, yao2022fall, rezaei2023unobtrusive} are relatively difficult to deploy compared with ours.

-On the other hand, \cite{cui2021high} demonstrates high-precision for indoor human tracking at 98.6\% precision, with a criterion of less than 0.25 meters, and it supports tracking multiple individuals.
-However, it does not address fall detection.
-Inspired by the work in \cite{cui2021high}, our real-time system achieves high accuracy and precision in both human tracking and fall detection.
-Furthermore, we provide support for multiple individuals in both features and offer a fall detection alert service utilizing Gmail.
-Moreover, our system has the flexibility to integrate additional radars for complex indoor environments to cover blind spots if necessary.
+In contrast, our system achieves high accuracy and precision in both human tracking and fall detection.
+Additionally, we support scenarios of multiple individuals in both features and provide a fall detection alert service via Gmail.
+By abstaining from using neural networks and GPU, we enhanced our real-time system to 20 FPS without accuracy drop and ensure ease of deployment for edge platforms.
+Furthermore, our system offers the flexibility to integrate additional radars for covering blind spots in complex indoor environments if required.